myanees284/socckerHelm/README.md

 Application is accessible after the deployment into the Kubernetes cluster >http://hostname:port

-The logic(Run_SockkerHelm.sh) mentioned for this sample deployment can be enhanced for actual projects.
+The logic(Run_SockkerHelm.sh) mentioned for this sample deployment can be enhanced for other projects.

 **prerequisite**
 1) Docker and IBM Cloud account